NREL/resstock/measures/ResStockArguments/README.md

 **slab_carpet_r**

 R-value of the slab carpet.
-If not provided, the OS-HPXML default (see [HPXML Slabs](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-slabs)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-slabs'>HPXML Slabs</a>) is used.

 - **Name:** ``slab_carpet_r``
 - **Type:** ``String``